Will ‘Vanderpump Rules’ Star Tom Sandoval Ever Give Ariana Madix An Ultimatum About Marriage And Kids?

 Tom Sandoval’s girlfriend, Ariana Madix, has completely shut down talks of a future family.

-While Sandoval has made it clear on Vanderpump Rules, and off, that he would like to one day have a family with Madix, she said during last week’s episode of Season 7 that she does not want to get married or have kids, nor does she want to talk about the matter.
+While Sandoval has made it clear on and off Vanderpump Rules that he would like to one day have a family with Madix, she said during last week’s episode of Season 7 that she does not want to get married or have kids, nor does she want to talk about the matter.

 So, where does Sandoval stand when it comes to a possible ultimatum?
 As seen last week, his longtime friend, Tom Schwartz, pointed out that an ultimatum worked for him and suggested Sandoval do what Katie Maloney did years ago in an effort to convince him to settle down quickly.